Broken Ankle: causes, symptoms and treatments

 Manage chronic pain and inflammation

-Post-traumatic reconstruction can help manage pain and inflammation caused by damaged or inflamed tissues.
+Post-traumatic reconstruction can help manage pain and inflammation.
 This may involve removing bone spurs or inflamed tissues or addressing nerve issues, such as decompression or nerve release.

 Improve appearance